paissaheavyindustries/Dalamud-Repo/README.md

 ## How to use this repository (KR)

-This will keep older versions available until Dalamud CN catches up in API level/features.
+This will keep older versions available until Dalamud KR catches up in API level/features.

 `https://raw.githubusercontent.com/paissaheavyindustries/Dalamud-Repo/main/repo_kr.json`